Ecomuseum: Development

 In the 1960s and ‘70s, a new kind of museum, known as ecomuseums, emerged throughout Europe, predominately in France.
 Based on belief that museums and communities should be related to the whole of life, ecomuseums focused on integrating the family home with other aspects of a community.
 Similar beliefs during this period helped generate neighborhood museums in the United States and Mexico.
-Examples include the Anacostia Community Museum in Washington, D.C. and the Casa del Museo in suburban Mexico City which served as the prototype for hundreds of ‘museos comunitarios’ throughout Mexico.
+Examples include the Anacostia Community Museum in Washington, D.C., and the Casa del Museo in suburban Mexico City which served as the prototype for hundreds of ‘museos comunitarios’ throughout Mexico.

-Although organized independently of each other, many of these museums were influenced by the philosophy of Georges Henri Rivière (1897-1985), the French museologist who felt museums should reflect the natural heritage as well as the local culture and distinctiveness of place.
+Although organized independently of each other, many of these museums were influenced by the philosophy of Rivière, a French museologist who felt museums should reflect the natural heritage as well as the local culture and distinctiveness of place.

 Often created in response to external forces that held the potential for bringing radical change to an area, such as gentrification, an ecomuseum's overarching purpose was to develop a strong sense of common identity.
 Thus ecomuseums established a new role for museums as mediator in the process of cultural transition and the development of communities.